djcsdy/app-publisher/.github/README.md

 - Upload a MantisBT or GitHub release including changelog and file assets
 - Send release email

-Tip: A publishnng mode dry run can be performed with the --dry-run option:
+Tip: A publishing mode dry run can be performed with the --dry-run option:

     app-publisher --no-ci --dry-run